satishbabu/spring-cloud-calculator/README.md

 I plan to build it in layers using git branches.
 Imagine onion and the initial version will be core and every layer will add small functionality

+## Added JPA to market data service (branch add_jpa_to_market_data)
+Add the JPA.
+Uses H2 in memory database.
+The data.sql inserts data afer creating H2 database.
+Also, the H2 database is created automatically.

-## Tie things together using RestClient
+## Tie things together using RestClient (branch rest_client)
 Visti http://localhost:8080/calculatePrice/intl/100 to get the price for 100 intl stocks.
 The url is of the format http://localhost:8080/calculatePrice/{symbol}/{quantity}